-- 1. (8.1) Which of the following objects are primarily rocky with iron cores? - (a) Venus, Jupiter, and Neptune - (b) Mercury, Venus, and Pluto - (c) Mercury, Venus, and Earth - (d) Jupiter, Uranus, and Neptune - (e) Mercury, Saturn, and Eris - 2.
-(8.2) One explanation of why the planets near the Sun are composed mainly of rock and iron is that - (a) the Sun's magnetic field attracted all the iron in the young Solar System into the region around the Sun. - (b) the Sun is made mostly of iron.
-The gas ejected from its surface is therefore iron, so that when it cooled and condensed, it formed iron-rich planets near the Sun. - (c) the Sun's heat made it difficult for other substances such as ices and gases to condense near it. - (d) the statement is false.
-The planets nearest the Sun contain large amounts of hydrogen gas and subsurface water. - (e) the Sun's gravitational attraction pulled iron and other heavy material inward and allowed the lighter material to float outward. - 3.
+- 1. (8.1) Which of the following objects are primarily rocky with iron cores?

+- (a) Venus, Jupiter, and Neptune

+- (b) Mercury, Venus, and Pluto

+- (c) Mercury, Venus, and Earth

+- (d) Jupiter, Uranus, and Neptune

+- (e) Mercury, Saturn, and Eris

+- 2. (8.1) Which of the following best describes the planets' spins? - (a) All spin counterclockwise. - (b) Very few spin at all. - (c) The spins often reverse. - (d) Most spin counterclockwise. - (e) The spins are random. - 3.
 (8.2) Which of the following features of the Solar System does the solar nebula theory explain? - (a) All the planets orbit the Sun in the same direction. - (b) All the planets move in orbits that lie in nearly the same plane. - (c) The planets nearest the Sun contain only small amounts of substances that condense at low temperatures. - (d) All the planets and the Sun, to the extent that we know, are the same age. - (e) All of the above - 4.
 (8.2) The numerous craters we see on the solid surfaces of so many Solar System bodies are evidence that - (a) they were so hot in their youth that volcanos were widespread. - (b) the Sun was so hot that it melted all these bodies and made them boil. - (c) these bodies were originally a mix of water and rock.
-As the young Sun heated up, the water boiled, creating hollow pockets in the rock.
+As the young Sun heated up, the water boiled, creating hollow pockets in the rock. - (d) they were bombarded in their youth by many solid objects. - (e) all the planets were once part of a single, very large and volcanically active mass that subsequently broke into many smaller pieces. - 5.
+(8.2) Suppose a number of planets all have the same mass but different sizes and temperatures.
+Which of the following planets is most likely to retain a thick atmosphere? - (a) Small, hot (c) Large, hot - (b) Small, cool (d) Large, cool - 6.
+(8.3) The Doppler-shift method for detecting the presence of exoplanets is best able to detect - (a) massive planets near the star. - (b) massive planets far from the star. - (c) low-mass planets near the star. - (d) low-mass planets far from the star.